freddy-dev/redshift-adapter/README.md

 There are some differences for AR6, and this driver tries to stay compatible with those.

-If anybody writes a better Redshift driver which works with ActiveRecord 6, and maintains it, we would happily switch to that.
+If anybody writes a better Redshift driver which works with ActiveRecord 7, and maintains it, we would happily switch to that.

 Usage
 -------------------

-For Rails 6, write following in Gemfile:
+For Rails 7, write following in Gemfile:
 ```
-gem 'activerecord6-redshift-adapter'
+gem 'redshift-adapter'
 ```

 In database.yml